claudiashi57/dragonnet/src/README.md

 1. Fitting a predictor:

 * You'll run the from `src` code as `./experiment/run_ihdp.sh`
-* If you are using a cluster, there's some code that might be useful in the submission file.
+* If you are using a cluster, there's some code that might be useful in the submission folder.

 * Before doing this, you'll need to edit `run_ihdp.sh` and change the following:
 `data_base_dir= where you stored the data`